 - Developer Docs

 A tour through the docs

 The Developer Docs category contains all the information you will need get started and advance in building applications on the the IC.
-It is styled in pink, so whenever you see pink active links, you'll know you're in the Docs category.
+It is styled in blue, so whenever you see blue active links, you'll know you're in the Docs category.
 The structure is intended to guide you from getting started with canisters, to deploying and managing full projects on the IC.